UPPMAX/programming_formalisms/docs/literature/README.md

+---
+tags:
+  - papers
+  - literature
+  - books
+  - reading
+  - articles
+---

-# Reading
+# Literature

-These are papers that have influenced the course.
+These are books and academic papers that have influenced the course.

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->